energy-domain/edo/tests/auxiliarScripts/procedures/ontology_templates.md

 # Templates

 ### Minimal assertions (Type and superclass)
-These are the minimal information about any entity, its type and its super class:
+These are the minimal information about any entity: its type and its super class:

 ##### 1. Domain Objects (Assets, types etc.)
 ```turtle